GuildOfWeavers/genSTARK/bin/README.md

 * **$k** bank holds values of *readonly* registers for the current step of the computation.

 ### Variables
 To simplify your scripts you can aggregate common computations into variables.
 Once a variable is defined, it can be used in all subsequent statements.
-You can also change the value of a variable be re-assigning to it.
+You can also change the value of a variable by re-assigning to it.
 For example, something like this is perfectly valid:
 ```
 a0: $r0 + 1;
 a0: a0 + $r1;